livebeauty/livebeauty/README.md

 ---

 ## 🌟 About Me
-- **Currently Learning**: Advanced JS frameworks, cloud tech, and sleek UI/UX.
+- **Currently Learning**: Now I learning Generative AI LLM model bascically try to SAAS website.
 - **Experience**: 3 years of grinding through web dev like a coding ninja.
 - **Goal**: To craft innovative apps and grow into a tech rockstar.
 - **Fun Fact**: I debug faster than you can say *"One Punch Man!"*